spacetelescope/jwst/docs/jwst/pipeline/calwebb_wfs-image2.rst

 processing applied to regular science imaging, with the exception of image resampling.
-The ``calwebb_wfs-image2.cfg`` configuration utilizes the regular ``Image2Pipeline`` module, with the :ref:`resample <resample_step>` step set to be skipped, because the analyis of WFS&C data must be done in the original unrectified image space.
+The ``calwebb_wfs-image2.cfg`` configuration utilizes the regular ``Image2Pipeline`` module, with the :ref:`resample <resample_step>` step set to be skipped, because the analysis of WFS&C data must be done in the original unrectified image space.
 The list of steps is shown in the table below.

 .. |check| unicode:: U+2713 .. checkmark